Dukecitysolutions/Sentora-Live-v1.0.3.1/README.md

 # Sentora Live

-## DONT NOT USE THESE FILES.
+## PLEASE DONT USE THESE FILES.
 WORK IN PROGRESS!!!

 * Version: 1.0.3.1 or (v1.0.4) if/when Sentora accepts.